usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 **Activity instructions**:
 - Purpose: Learners will apply critical thinking and develop evaluative habits when reviewing technical proposals, specifically through the lens of data.
-- Expected outcomes: Learners will be able to ask informed questions based on the correct criteria
+- Expected outcomes: Learners will be able to ask informed questions based on the correct criteria.
 - Materials needed:
     - None
 - Instructions for facilitator:
     - Introduce the activity (what is it and why) and include what they can expect as to sequence of events and timing.
         - Prompt: What’s one question about data you could ask the next time you're reviewing a tech proposal?

 _Facilitator themes to look for_:
-- How will data be stored, accessed, and shared?
+- How data will be stored, accessed, and shared\
-- Who owns the data (vendor vs. agency)?
+- Participants identified the data owner (vendor vs. agency)
 - Data interoperability and portability
 - Compliance with data standards (e.g., metadata tagging, privacy rules)
 - Use of analytics or dashboards for monitoring